Author: Ashley Morse

 Soviet Postcard, 1963.
 "Yakutia ASSR.
 Bone Carving: The National Art."

 How do we approach Russia beyond Russian history and culture?
 In this course we will delve into the rich histories and cultures of the indigenous peoples of the Russian North.
 We will engage with a wide range of indigenous texts, ranging from picto- and ideographs and autobiographies, to socialist realist novels, and de- and post-colonial works that have survived the crucibles of Russian colonization and Soviet collectivization.
-In the process, we will learn about the the unique historical structures of Russo-Soviet colonization and the ways in which indigenous groups have sought and continue to seek to maintain their autonomy, cultures, and histories.
+In the process, we will learn about the unique historical structures of Russo-Soviet colonization and the ways in which indigenous groups have fought and continue to fight for their autonomy, cultures, and histories.
 In so doing, we will foreground their stories while at the same time placing their experiences into the context of the broader indigenous world.

 In development.
 Offered in Asian Studies, cross-listed with RLAS.
 Upcoming Spring 2027.